Belmont Wetlands State Park

 Traditional Owners

 The Awabakal people are the traditional owners of the Belmont Wetlands State Park Area.
-Awabakal descendants can obtain a free beach permit by obtaining a letter from Awabakal Aboriginal Corporation advising that they are traditional owners and this must be forwarded along with completed application form to obtain a 4WD beach permit and email to gregwrig@hotmail.com
+Awabakal descendants can obtain a free beach permit by obtaining a letter from Awabakal Aboriginal Corporation advising that they are traditional owners.
+This confirmation along with a completed application form should be presented to BWSP Ranger Office.

 Belmont Wetlands State Park 2020